Splizard/buildacity/Readme.md

 sell but no customers to sell it to!
 It's your job to build a city for them so that they can make some cash!

+## Installation
+You will need to install [Minetest](http://minetest.net) and place this repo inside Minetest's game directory.
+Start up Minetest and select the Builda City coin from the main menu.

 ## Quick Start
 You can only build roads and buildings next to existing roads so you will need to find a road in order to begin building your city.